AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/erpc.md

 sidebar_position: 6
 ---

-# eRPC
+# Load balancing with eRPC

-eRPC is a fault-tolerant EVM RPC proxy with persistent caching, optimized for read-intensive workloads such as data indexing and high-traffic frontends.
+[eRPC](https://erpc.cloud/) is a fault-tolerant EVM RPC proxy with persistent caching, optimized for read-intensive workloads such as data indexing and high-traffic frontends.
 For more details, refer to the [eRPC Documentation](https://docs.erpc.cloud/).

-It leverages all available (or specified) network nodes to expose every detected (or specified) blockchain, enhancing availability and load balancing.

 :::note
 For this tutorial, we will use the [`local`](https://github.com/AshAvalanche/ansible-avalanche-getting-started/tree/main/inventories/local) inventory from the [Ansible Avalanche Getting Started](https://github.com/AshAvalanche/ansible-avalanche-getting-started) repository.
 Also ensure you have already created a Subnet and a blockchain; see [Subnet Creation](/docs/toolkit/ansible-avalanche-collection/tutorials/subnet-creation) for details.